bskmrkvc/sea-level-predictor/README.md

+#### This is the fifth and final project from FCC's "Data Analysis with Python" course.

 ### Assignment

 You will anaylize a dataset of the global average sea level change since 1880.
 You will use the data to predict the sea level change through year 2050.